fluffynuts/PeanutButter/README.md

     scenarios for property get/set tests with PropertyAssert which allows easy comparison of properties by name or, indeed relative path from the objects provided
-  - PeanutButter.TestUtils.MVC which provides a JsonResultExtensions
-    class to simplify testing MVC actions which return JsonResults
+  - PeanutButter.TestUtils.MVC (sunset) which provides a JsonResultExtensions class to simplify testing MVC actions which return JsonResults
-  - PeanutButter.MVC, which provides facades and interfaces to make script and style bundles testable
+  - PeanutButter.MVC (sunset), which provides facades and interfaces to make script and style bundles testable
   - PeanutButter.TestUtils.Entity provides mechanisms for testing
     your EF-based project code against temporary databases